MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 *Just My Code* is a Visual Studio debugging feature that automatically steps over calls to system, framework, and other non-user code.
 In the **Call Stack** window, Just My Code collapses these calls into **[External Code]** frames.

-Just My Code works differently in .NET, C++, and JavaScript projects.
+Just My Code works differently in .NET and C++ projects.

 ## <a name="BKMK_Enable_or_disable_Just_My_Code"></a> Enable or disable Just My Code